 Endorsements

-Endorsements are public signals of support for a preprint from recognized community members.
+Endorsements are public signals of support for an eprint from community members.
+They indicate which aspects of the research an endorser found valuable.

 What is an Endorsement?

-An endorsement indicates that a qualified researcher vouches for the quality and significance of a preprint.
+An endorsement indicates that a researcher vouches for specific contributions of an eprint.
 Unlike anonymous peer review, endorsements are public and linked to the endorser's identity.

 |---|---|